Spicy Korean Chicken Recipe

-This mouthwatering combination of sweet rice wine, deliciously hot and spicy Korean Gochujang marinade, farm fresh free range chicken, and ginger just can't be beat.
+This mouthwatering combination of sweet rice wine, deliciously hot and spicy Korean Gochujang, farm fresh free range chicken, and organic fresh ginger just can't be beat.
 This recipe for Spicy Korean Chicken is simple and quick to make, and perfect for something casual like chicken wings during the big game, or even something more formal such as a Korean dinner recipe idea!

 Here's the ingredients you will need to prepare our Spicy Korean Chicken Recipe for your friends & family.

 1 Whole Free Range Chicken, cut into pieces

 1/2 large yellow onion, sliced into thin strips

 1 Tablespoon fresh oraganic ginger, grated